fpgdubost/bstrap/README.md

   <li>Supports metrics that can be computed sample-wise and metrics that cannot.</li>
 </ul>

 Keep in mind: non-overlapping confidence intervals means that there is a significant statistical difference.
-Overlapping CI does not mean that there is no significant statistical difference.
+Overlapping confidence intervals does not mean that there is no significant statistical difference.
 To verify this further, you will need to compute the bootstrap hypothesis testing and check the p-value.

 ## Instructions